Birketts LLP - True Picture

 How to get a Birketts training contract

-"The majority of Birketts trainees have been recruited following successful completion of our summer vacation scheme," says Amy Meyer, early careers manager.
+"The majority of Birketts trainees have been recruited following successful completion of our summer vacation scheme," says Amy Barden, Early Careers Manager.
 The firm describes this as a great opportunity to see the day-to-day activities of the firm, and start building relationships as well as gaining legal experience.
-The 2023 scheme saw successful candidates complete four mini-seats, participate in a mock trial and join in with a quiz, in addition to a Q&A session and other social activities.
+The 2024 scheme saw successful candidates complete three mini-seats, participate in a mock trial or negotiation exercise, in addition to a Q&A session and other social activities.

-As the firm receives around 400 vacation scheme applications per year, it is crucial that applicants can demonstrate the qualities that it looks for.
-The firm suggests applicants detail any work experience that they have and think about the skills and qualities they have that are transferable and relevant to being a trainee solicitor, for example customer service, reliability, creativity, working alone and/or as part of a team.
-The firm has the same application for internal and external candidates to ensure fairness.
-They have also introduced an online assessment to help identify future potential.
+As the firm receives over 500 vacation scheme applications per year, it is crucial that applicants can demonstrate the qualities that it looks for.
+The firm suggests applicants detail any work experience that they have and think about the skills and qualities they have that are transferable and relevant to being a trainee solicitor, for example customer service, reliability, time management, creativity, working alone and/or as part of a team.
+The firm has the same application for internal and external candidates to ensure fairness and they have also introduced an online assessment to help identify future potential.

 Interviews